edgar123-tech/redoku/README.md

 - Input text -> download dyslexia-friendly PDF
 - PDF characteristics: large font, extra spacing, first letter of each word highlighted, soft background
 - Collect and store email addresses only (SQLite)
-- No ads, no newsletter sending by default

 ## Local setup